Kotlin/KEEP/proposals/definitely-not-nullable-types.md

 And it's quite understandable, since it's legal to have a call like `foo<String?>(null, null)` that might lead to NullPointerException at runtime if dereferencing was allowed.

-At the same time, `t!!.length` is a valid call, so `t!!` should have some special type other than `T`.
+At the same time, `T & Any.length` is a valid call, so `T & Any` should have some special type other than `T`.
 Within compiler, such types are represented as `T & Any`, i.e. intersection type of `T` and `Any`.
-Simply speaking, intersection of a type with not-nullable `Any` would make the former not-nullable, and that's what we need to assign it as a type for `t!!` expression.
+Simply speaking, intersection of a type with not-nullable `Any` would make the former not-nullable, and that's what we need to assign it as a type for `T & Any` expression.

 Also, there's a special term for such types: definitely not-nullable type.